dyaksa/archer/README.md

-# Archer - Golang, Simple Job Queue Postgresql
+# Archer - Simple Job Queue for Go (PostgreSQL)

 Archer is a simple, lightweight queue/job worker that uses PostgreSQL as its backing store.
 It aims to provide an easy-to-use API for defining, enqueuing, and executing background jobs in your Go applications.

 ## Features

 - `Simple API` – Define and register your jobs easily.
 - `Backed by PostgreSQL` – Reliable storage and concurrency control.
 - `Flexible Worker Pool` – Customize worker concurrency (instances) and job timeouts as needed.
 - `Context Awareness` – Each job runs with a context, enabling you to cancel or time out jobs gracefully.
+- `Custom Table Name` – Store jobs in any table name you prefer.
+- `DAG Package` – Build complex workflows with directed acyclic graphs.

 ## Installation